nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `task A0123456Z`
     * Lists out the tasks that student (A0123456Z) has.

+### Marking an undone task as done for a particular student: `mark`

+Marks a specific undone task as done for a particular student.

+Format : `mark n/STUDENT_NAME UNDONE_TASK_INDEX` (or) `mark i/STUDENT_ID UNDONE_TASK_INDEX`

+* The undone task corresponding to the index or the particular student will be marked as done in the TAPA.

+Example:
+* `mark n/John 1`
+    * Marks the first undone task for John as done.
+* `mark i/AXXXXXXXR 1`
+    * Marks the first undone task for the student with student ID AXXXXXXXR as done.

+### Marking a done task as undone for a particular student: `unmark`

+Marks a specific done task as undone for a particular student.

+Format : `unmark n/STUDENT_NAME DONE_TASK_INDEX` (or) `unmark i/STUDENT_ID DONE_TASK_INDEX`

+* The done task corresponding to the index for the particular student will be marked as undone in the TAPA.

+Example:
+* `unmark n/John 1`
+    * Marks the first done task for John as undone.
+* `unmark i/AXXXXXXXR 1`
+    * Marks the first done task for the student with student ID AXXXXXXXR as undone.

 ### Archiving details in the address book: `archive`

 Saves a copy of the details currently saved in the address book into a separate file.